Meowhal/osu-ahr/README.md

 - Closing the lobby

 ## Making Lobby
 Issue the `!mp make` command to create a new lobby.
-BOT manages lobbies via IRC, but only lobbies created with the `!mp make` command can be communicated with via IRC.
-Lobbies created using the normal method (creating a new lobby in the multi-menu of osu!) cannot be managed.
-Lobbies that you have created by yourself in the chat field can be managed by ID.
+BOT manages lobbies via IRC, but only lobbies where you are a referee can be communicated with via IRC.

 ## Entering Lobby
 When you restart the bot, it will be able to re-enter the lobby it has already created.
 The bot will analyze the lobby history and try to restore the order of hosts.
-The bot cannot enter lobbies built in the usual way, or lobbies built by others.

 ## IRC chat
 You can send a chat message to the lobby from the console.
 Type `say` followed by the message you want to send.